-- 1. These Teaching and Examination Regulations apply to the teaching, examinations and final assessments of all Bachelor's degree programmes offered by the Faculty of Arts, hereinafter each referred to as the degree programme, and to all students enrolled in these degree programmes. - 2.
-The degree programme is provided by the Faculty of Arts of the University of Groningen, herein-after referred to as the Faculty. - 3.
-These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they follow course units in one of the degree programmes (including Minors) offered by the Faculty. - 4.
-Course units or Minors followed by students of the degree programme as referred to in Article 1.1.1 at other faculties or institutes of higher education are governed by the Teaching and Examination Regulations of that faculty or institute. - 5.
-In these Regulations the term 'the degree programme' refers to the Bachelor's degree programme in which the student is enrolled.
+- 1. These Teaching and Examination Regulations for academic year 2016-2017 apply to the teaching, examinations and final assessment of all Master's degree programmes offered by the Faculty of Arts, hereinafter each referred to as the degree programme, and to all students enrolled in these degree programmes. - 2.
+The degree programme is provided by the Faculty of Arts of the University of Groningen, hereinafter referred to as the Faculty. - 3.
+These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they follow course units in the degree programme. - 4.
+Course units that students of the degree programme as referred to in Article 1.1.1 follow in other degree programmes or at other faculties or institutes of higher education are subject to the Teaching and Examination Regulations of that programme, faculty or institute. - 5.
+These Regulations also apply to the admission of students to the Pre-Master's programmes referred to in Article 2.2 with an eye to following the degree programme. - 6.
+In these Regulations the term 'the degree programme' refers to the Master's degree programme in which the student is enrolled.
 Each of the degree programmes listed below has an individual part B, with provisions that only apply to that degree programme.

-Overview of Bachelor's degree programmes
+Overview of Master's degree programmes